 The east coast is sprinkled with some breathtaking rock formations on the land and natural rock pools for swimming, which are the only things that stand between Africa and us.

-Cattlewash, another popular east coast location, is home to many holiday homes for locals and foreigners alike.
-These houses tend to be rustic in nature and a true break from “town life”; for a perfect Caribbean sunrise, the east coast is a must.
+Cattlewash, another accessible east coast location, is home to many holiday homes for locals and foreigners alike.
+These houses tend to be rustic in nature and a real break from “town life”; for a perfect Caribbean sunrise, the east coast is a must.

 Bajans often say, “The sea ain’t got no back door”!